1zc/Virtudemy3D/README.md

 The open world video-game style was designed and created in the Unity Game Engine, with the map modelled and textured using the Blender modelling tool.
 The tool allows students to login and join a first-person POV and experience a school map filled with activities and events set up by the hosting school.
 The prospective of a video-game styled environment allows Virtudemy to be effective as well as interesting for students of all age groups.

 # This project is in beta and is not complete!

+# Achievements

+> Winning Project at the ADEK Program-Your-Idea 2017 National Competition.